 The Conservation Unit at the National Library of Scotland is responsible for caring for the Library's vast collection of books, manuscripts, photographs, and documents.
-The Unit is headed by Collections Care Manager Isobel Griffin and consists of employs both Conservators and Conservation Technicians.
+The Unit is managed by the Head of Collections Care, and employs both Conservators and Conservation Technicians.
 These highly trained specialists have many years of experience performing conservation treatments on the Library's collections, with particular expertise in books, paper, photographs and exhibitions.

 The Conservation Unit is pleased to offer training for volunteers at other organisations working on book, paper, or photographic collections.
 We can offer detailed training on: